 Science has proven otherwise.

-Most human behavior can be at least partially attributed to deep-set psychological traits or triggers.
+According to marketing psychology, most human behavior can be at least partially attributed to deep-set psychological traits or triggers.
 We may have control over our actions, but science has shown that we have cognitive biases and can be persuaded to take specific actions.